RubensKj/mongo-sharded-cluster/vm-config/README.md

 - VM-Router

-The name is you choice so, you decide, but I prefer to use those ones.
+The name is your choice so, you decide, but I prefer to use those ones.

 #